powerchordlabs/forte-lifecycle/README.md

 TODO: build this readme

 ### original notes
-* manage org tree variable injection
+* manage org tree cache and client variable injection
+    * warmup org cache on server start
+    * always check org cache by host header and backfill if org not cached
     * create a mapping of subdomain => org in memory as requests come in
     * injects org props in to POWERCHORD global in html
 * calls stats.histogram with render.duration metric